telegram-login-widget

 )

-Both button composables are fully customizable — you can swap out any part of the button's appearance, change colors, replace the icon style, adjust the avatar position, or compose entirely custom content.
+Both button composables are fully customizable — swap out any slot, change colors, replace the icon style, adjust avatar position, or compose entirely custom content.

 // Light-themed button with Telegram-colored icon